 The Haunted Mansion is an absolute classic that sets a standard that all other haunted houses have failed to meet.
 Frightening as a kid, gleeful as an adult, it’s like a Tim Burton movie come to life (but, you know, one of the good ones.)
 And that Burton analogy becomes even truer during the too-long Nightmare Before Christmas overlay, which runs annually from September into January.
 From a design perspective, everything about the original ride is impeccable.
 The antebellum Southern mansion stands out from its surroundings, immediately capturing your attention.
 The pre-ride introduction from the cast member hints at the ride’s tone, which is firmly established during the iconic speech of the Ghost Host during the ride’s “stretching room” segment.
-And once you exit that room and board the ommnimover “Doom Buggies,” you’ll find a joyously macabre ride through a Gothic nightmare.
+And once you exit that room and board the Ommnimover “Doom Buggies,” you’ll find a joyously macabre ride through a Gothic nightmare.
 As fun as the Nightmare version is, it absolutely not compare to the original; if you only go to Disneyland once in your life, make sure it’s between February and August so you can see the real Haunted Mansion.

 2. Pirates of the Caribbean

 I could do without robot Johnny Depp popping up throughout this ride now.
 Pirates of the Caribbean has been one of Disney’s top attractions since it first opened in 1967, decades before the movies, and it doesn’t need to reference them to retain its magic.
 The ride today is mostly the same as what you remember from childhood, a slow boat ride through a beautiful and comical recreation of Hollywood-style pirate scenes, only Disney has now tried to imprint the barest outline of a story involving Jack Sparrow.
-It’s easy to ignore it if you need to, and the classic scenes you remember from the ride are still here; they changed the auction scene in 2018 to remove the whole human trafficking aspect, but it’s easy to understand why they’d do that today.
+It’s easy to ignore it if you need to, and most of the classic scenes you remember from the ride are still here; they changed the auction scene in 2018 to remove the whole human trafficking aspect, but it’s easy to understand why they’d do that today.
 Pirates of the Caribbean blew the dark ride concept up to an epic scale, and remains a triumph of fantasy-building.

 1. Splash Mountain